micans/pick/README.md

 pick recognises groups of consecutive rows where column `<COLNAME>` has the same value.
 The first row of such a group is always skipped (after computation, before output).
-Each subsequent row of the group can load column values from a previous reference row using `pload`.
+Each subsequent row of the group can load column values from a reference row using `pload`.
 With `--group` the reference row is simply the previous row.
 With `--group-first-ref` the first (skipped) row is the reference row.
 If there are no consecutive rows in the input where `<COLNAME>` assumes the same value then all rows will be skipped.